 - Legal Board: Inform the Risk, Compliance and Prevention Board of any updates to legal provisions, and other attributions, according to the Legal Services Standard (NRM_068).

 - Executive Working Group to Prevent Money Laundering (“PLD WG”): Ensure the compliance with the guidelines of this policy and the obligations referred to in Law 9613/1998 and Bacen’s regulations, as well as resolve on aspects related to the prevention of money laundering and the financing of terrorism.

 VI.
 Additional Documentation

 VII.
 Concepts and Acronyms

-- COAF (Council for Financial Activities Control): A council created within the scope of the Ministry of Finance for the purpose of regulating, applying administrative sanctions, receiving pertinent information, examining and identifying suspicious occurrences of illicit activities provided for in Law No. 9.613/1998, without prejudice of competence of other bodies and entities.
+- COAF (Council for Financial Activities Control): A council created within the scope of the Ministry of Finance to regulate, apply administrative sanctions, receive pertinent information, exam and identify suspicious occurrences of illicit activities provided for in Law No. 9.613/1998, without prejudice of competence of other bodies and entities.

 - OFAC List (Office of Foreign Assets Control): A list regularly issued and updated by the US Treasury, including names and associations of persons and companies blocked due to connection with illicit activities, such as narcotics traffic, money laundering, terrorism, amongst others.

-It shall be incumbent upon the Company’s Board of Directors to amend this Policy whenever necessary.
+The Company’s Board of Directors is responsible for changing this Policy whenever necessary.

-This Policy takes effect on the date of its approval by the Board of Directors and revokes any contrary rules and procedures.
+This Policy takes effect on the date of its approval by the Board of Directors and revokes any rules and procedures to the contrary.